sebastianduchene/ClockstaR/README.md

 list of functions to replace and brief description:

-- diagostics.bsd: similar plots to those in the first clockstar version
+- ~~plot.partitions~~

+- ~~clockstar.interactive.
+This is a function to run the program interactively.
+It should only require a file with multiple trees~~

-- Include a tutorial to optimise the trees in R. This can be a standalone script because it depends in phangorn
+- Include a function to optimise the trees in R. This can be a standalone script because it depends in phangorn